 For Ryerson Library the shift to digital began in 1968 when the library converted the author, title and catalogue data for all books to machine-readable form, implementing an electronic circulation control system to keep track of books.
 Students would no longer sign out books, but punch out computer cards.

 In 1978, Ryerson library became the first library in North America to operate its circulation system on-line using DOBIS/LIBIS, a computerized library system developed by IBM in Europe.
 DOBIS (Dortmund Bibliotek System) replaced the dated Mohawk punch-card circulation system.

 The circulation function involved the first-time use of barcode labels affixed to books and ID badges read by an IBM optical scanner.
 Throughout the 80s and 90s technological advancement in the library would continue, including the establishment of its first computer lab in 1982, as well as developments in subject indexing and electronic resources.

-In the last quarter century Ryerson University has paved the way for technology-driven learning.
+In the last quarter century Toronto Metropolitan University has paved the way for technology-driven learning.
 This can most clearly be seen with the new Student Learning Centre, which promises to provide an interactive environment employing the latest in digital technology.
 Projects such as the Digital Media Zone act as an incubator for Ryerson students to collaborate in the design and implementation of digital tools and apps.
 Accessible technology has placed students at the centre of e-learning, furthering the role students have in shaping their education and campus environment.
 These developments would not be possible without the small but significant steps taken in the 1960s towards a progressive, digital future.

 As part of the on campus events commemorating Jack Layton’s legacy at Ryerson university and his lasting impact on Canada, the Ryerson archives have installed a display featuring items from his recently donated archival collection.
-The display is open for viewing during the archive’s regular hours, Monday to Friday 9am to 5pm.